Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 “See that you not be deceived”

-“To die in mortal sin without repenting and accepting God's merciful love means remaining separated from him forever by our own free choice” (Catechism of the Church n.
-1033).
+“To die in mortal sin without repenting and accepting God's merciful love means remaining separated from him forever by our own free choice” (Catechism of the Catholic Church, no. 1033).

 Thoughts on Today's Gospel